bullet-train-co/bullet_train-core/bullet_train/docs/themes.md

 ### Let your designer name their theme.

 You're going to have to call your theme something and there are practical reasons to not call it something generic.
 If you're pursuing a heavily customized design, consider allowing the designer or designers who are creating the look-and-feel of your application to name their own masterpiece.
 Giving it a distinct name will really help differentiate things when you're ready to start introducing additional facets to your application or a totally new look-and-feel down the road.

-## Dark and Light Mode

-Bullet Train themes include support for both dark and light color schemes.
-Users can toggle between dark mode, light mode, or system preference in their Account Details (accessible from the user menu).
-This preference is per-device and stored in the browser's `LocalStorage`.

-If you're building custom components that need to respond to color scheme changes, see [Responding to Color Scheme Changes](/docs/javascript.md#responding-to-color-scheme-changes) in the JavaScript documentation.

 ## Additional Themes Documentation